lordgrim18/studyjams_Django/README.md

-# Django 5-Day Study Session
+# Django 5-Day Study Jam

 This repository contains the resources used for a 5-day intensive study session on Django, a popular Python web framework.